wroge/sqlt/README.md

 ### Example 2

-- using a slice as input param.
+- using a slice of structs as input param.

 ```go
 insert := sqlt.Stmt[[]Params](